- Cornell University (J.D., cum laude, 1983)

 Ladd's practice is characterized by his tenacity and creativity in handling the prosecution and defense of significant multi-party business litigation matters.
 Ladd has had extensive experience handling complex business disputes presenting claims for breach of contract, fraud, minority shareholder oppression, violations of fiduciary duties, breach of non-compete covenants, theft of trade secrets and business defamation.
 He has litigated claims arising in all of the following industries: manufacturing, commercial lending and financing, construction, computer software, insurance, real estate, beer distribution, retail sales, health care, food service, and video games.
 Ladd represents both plaintiffs and defendants in business cases under hourly, contingent and hybrid fee arrangements.
 Ladd has also been retained in a number of matters by other attorneys to serve as an expert witness on the subject of recoverable legal fees.

 Since the late 1990's, Ladd has focused a significant portion of his practice handling Business Divorce matters and related litigation for majority owners and minority investors in private Texas companies.
 In these matters, Ladd prosecutes and defends claims against fiduciaries (officers, directors and private trustees), including claims for shareholder oppression, breach of fiduciary duty and shareholder derivative claims.
-Ladd has been named a Super Lawyer annually from 2003-2012, and he was listed as a 2010 Top 100 Dallas/Fort Worth Texas Super Lawyer by Super Lawyers, an annual publication by Thomson Reuters.
+Ladd has been named a Super Lawyer annually from 2003-2014, and he was listed as a 2010 and 2014 Top 100 Dallas/Fort Worth Texas Super Lawyer by Super Lawyers, an annual publication by Thomson Reuters.
 In addition, D Magazine, a monthly publication of D Magazine Partners LP, listed Ladd one of the Best Lawyers in Dallas: Business Litigation from 2011-2013.

 Ladd has tried cases to judgment in both state and federal courts, including federal courts located in New York and Chicago, and he has argued cases on appeal at both the state and federal levels in Texas.